 Graduate Tuition rates and student fees can be found on the registrar's website.
 A full-time, traditional student can anticipate 4 semesters of graduate tuition.

 Students of the Graduate Certificate program will pay the in-state tuition rate of $648 per credit hour.
 This works out to be $3,888 per semester.
-In addition, there is a graduate fee of $1,000 per semester.

 Research, Teaching and Graduate Assistantships cover tuition, health insurance, and pay a stipend which varies depending on the department.
 Students wishing to be considered for assistantships and fellowships should inform the Director of Graduate Studies (DGS) of the program to which they are applying.
 At the Martin School Assistantships are awarded as part of the application process.
 In addition, exceptional applicants may be eligible for fellowships that supplement the regular stipend.

 Other units which have funded Martin School Students in the past 5 years:

 - KY Disability Determination Council (through the Martin School)